Advertiser Disclosure

 Why You Should Earn Credit Card Rewards

 I’ve been collecting points and miles for over 12 years now and have experimented with several different strategies.
-As a college student, I focused on cash-back credit cards along with signing up for the occasional credit card to earn a welcome bonus offer.
+As a college student, I focused on cash-back credit cards along with applying for the occasional credit card to earn a welcome bonus offer.
 As a broke recent grad, I leaned heavily into the Costco Anywhere Visa® Card by Citi to continue earning cash-back.

 As my career and financial picture have progressed, I started veering toward travel rewards as my preferred credit card rewards currency.